 Pacing declining orders at home, Western nuclear-technology providers are aggressively marketing in Eastern Europe.
-But increased use of nuclear power may be inappropriate for the region's needsby COLIN WOODARD EASTERN EUROPE'S SOVIETdesigned nuclear power plants received worldwide press attention in 1989-1990, as full disclosure of the precarious state of older plants in Czechoslovakia, Bulgaria, and […]
+But increased use of nuclear power may be inappropriate for the region’s needsby COLIN WOODARD EASTERN EUROPE’S SOVIETdesigned nuclear power plants received worldwide press attention in 1989-1990, as full disclosure of the precarious state of older plants in Czechoslovakia, Bulgaria, and East Germany became possible.
+With […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.